-An 'O' gauge model of Wrexham, Mold & Connahs Quay Railway 0-6-2 tank No. 17, owned by Jeff Howard.
+An 'O' gauge model of Wrexham, Mold & Connahs Quay Railway 0-6-2 tank No. 17, owned by Alan Cliff.

 The Buckley area had a long history of using narrow gauge tramways to connect the various brick and tile works with adjacent collieries.
 Some of these early lines were extended as far as the River Dee to export the finished product.
 The first standard gauge railway in the area was the Buckley Railway which was opened in 1862.
 This ran steeply down from Buckley to Connahs Quay.
 There it ran onto the docks and to a connection with the London and North Western Railway.